demonpig/ansible-rclone/docs/usage.md

   hosts: all
   gather_facts: true

+  vars:
+    # Need to specify a specific version in order to prevent ansible from
+    # contacting the GitHub repo from the managed host where rclone will
+    # be installed onto.
+    rclone_version: v1.63.1

   tasks:
     - name: Create tmp download location on localhost
       register: tmp_download_dir
       ansible.builtin.tempfile:
         state: directory

-    # this will download the rclone archive locally to /tmp
+    # this will download the rclone archive locally to a temp directory
     - name: Download rclone onto localhost
       delegate_to: localhost
       vars: